vfxgb/vfxgb/README.md

 ### Hi there 👋

+#### I am currently a Year 2 Computer Engineering student in NTU.
+My interests lie mainly in Machine Learning and Artificial Intelligence

 <!--
 **vfxgb/vfxgb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.